ArenJohnD/composite-pattern/README.md

 # Lab-Assignment-8-Composite-Design-Pattern

-New Era University is composed of various organizational units.
+<p>New Era University is composed of various organizational units.
 These units can be either individual entities or compositions of other entities.
-The system should be able to represent the following:
+The system should be able to represent the following:</p>

 ### Organizational Units: